Straszydle: History

 In 1770, during the cholera epidemic, more than half of the villagers died out.

-The so-called The "Magyar" route, connecting Hungary with Poland, which was used by merchant caravans already in the times of the Roman Empire, and during World War I, Austrian and Russian troops, taking part in the fights for the Przemyśl Fortress and the Battle of Gorlice, moved here.
+The so-called "Magyar" route, connecting Hungary with Poland, which was used by merchant caravans already in the times of the Roman Empire, and during World War I, Austrian and Russian troops, taking part in the fights for the Przemyśl Fortress and the Battle of Gorlice, moved here.
 Currently, this trail has lost its importance in terms of communication due to unfavorable terrain and has become a scenic and cycling trail.

+Four Polish citizens were murdered by Nazi Germany in the village during World War II.